 In addition, the Group has adopted an Integrated Entry and Exit Management System and a control system that comprehensively manage surveillance cameras and sensors as part of Canon’s efforts to strengthen physical security across the entire Group.

 Learning from the terrorist incidents in Paris and Belgium, Canon has stepped up its security efforts in order to quickly detect suspicious persons and suspicious objects with the aim of preventing indiscriminate terrorist attacks against companies considered to be soft targets.
-We are also working more closely with the police, fire departments and other government agencies to heighten vigilance against possible attacks.
+We are also working more closely with the police, fire departments, and other government agencies to heighten vigilance in detecting risks.

 Due to the critical importance of our Shimomaruko headquarters in Tokyo, Japan, as the home base for all Group operations, we have rebuilt all on-site buildings, established a crisis control center, installed backup generators, stockpiled fuel, equipment, and supplies, and established a multiplex communication system.
 Moreover, we set up a Disaster Recovery Center*2 to back up information systems to ensure that the core IT system will operate securely in the event of a disaster.

-We have also updated all Group company facilities, setting up emergency communications equipment and support structures, and inculcated a sense of readiness in our employees through practical disaster-preparedness training.
-We also have systems that use data from canon surveillance cameras installed at each Group location to enable swift understanding of damage incurred at other locations and factories in the event of a disaster.
-Furthermore, we have prepared a manual for persons in charge in order to safeguard human life immediately following a natural disaster or fire, prevent secondary disasters, and protect company assets.
+We have updated all Group company facilities in Japan, setting up emergency communications equipment and support structures, and inculcated a sense of readiness in our employees through practical disaster-preparedness training.
+We also have systems that use data from Canon surveillance cameras installed at each Group site so any damage caused by natural disasters or other emergencies can be evaluated swiftly.
+Furthermore, we have prepared a leader’s manual in order to safeguard human life immediately following a natural disaster or fire, prevent secondary disasters, and protect company assets.
 Using this manual as a model, Group companies are also creating localized manuals based on the unique risks in the areas where they operate to facilitate the smooth restoration of services in the event of a disaster.
 Last year, 35 operational sites conducted 36 emergency drills based on these manuals.

 |Policy||Conduct drills to verify that manuals prepared by individual sites are effective.
 Revise manual where there are shortcomings to improve ability to respond in an emergency.|